Skip to Content

 instant pot bean soup

 If you’ve never used northern beans they are quite mild and called white beans sometimes.
-If you were really in a hurry you could use canned white beans, and skip the whole first step.
+You can take dried beans to tender in just 35 minutes with a 10 minute natural release!
+If you were really in a hurry you could use canned white beans too and skip this part.

 We eat soups all year long really.
 That’s why I put together this Instant Pot soup recipes post, but especially when it’s chilly outside!!

-This is what you’ll need to make this easy pressure cooker bean soup
+What you need to make easy pressure cooker bean soup

 2. Onion